PNNL-CompBio/Snekmer/README.md

 The user should then modify **_search.yaml_** to point toward the appropriate basis set, scorer, and model files for family **A**.

-Executing `snekmer search` produces the following output files and directories in addition to the files described previously.
+Executing `snekmer search --configfile search.yaml` produces the following output files and directories in addition to the files described previously.

 ```
 .